-This 3 day guided via ferrata weekend will give you an unforgettable experience.
 Arriving Friday late afternoon / early evening at Geneva airport you will soon find yourself looking out at the mountains of the French Alps.
-For the next 3 days you will have the opportunity to enjoy some of the best via ferrata in the French Alps.
-Mark’s experience will ensure that the via ferrata chosen will be the best suited to you and the current conditions.
+For the next 3 days you will get to enjoy some of the best via ferrata in the French Alps.
+My experience will ensure that the via ferrata you climb will be the most suitable for you and the current conditions.

-All technical equipment is provided for you, helmet, harness and via ferrata lanyard system.
+I provide all the technical equipment (harness, helmet, via ferrata lanyard system).
 You just need to bring outdoor clothing for spending a day in the mountains.
-You will be sent a suggested equipment list when you book.
+I will send you a suggested equipment list when you book.

-Via ferrata are safe provided you follow the instructions given.
-I will be keeping a constant eye on you ensuring your safety and giving you tips.
+Via ferrata are very safe provided you follow the simple instructions I give you.
+Rest assured I will be keeping a constant eye on you!

 No Previous Experience Necessary

 You do not need any previous experience as I will explain and demonstrate everything to you.
 There are via ferrata available at all levels of difficulty.
-The choice of routes will be made to challenge you but without going out of your comfort zone.
-French via ferrata grading is explained in my article here
+The choice of routes is made to challenge you but without going out of your comfort zone.
+French via ferrata grading is explained in my “Beginner’s Guide to Via Ferrata“.

 Background to Via Ferrata

-The via ferrata in France have been specifically designed to provide a sporting activity accessible to a wide range of people.
+The via ferrata in France are specifically designed to provide a sporting activity accessible to a wide range of people.
 Historically they were used during the World Wars in Italy and Austria to allow troops access the strategic peaks.
 Read more